Frequently Asked Questions

 Yes.
 All applicants chosen as finalists must come to Washington for a one-day interview and writing session.
 There are no exceptions.
 The program staff will work closely with overseas applicants on arrangements if they are selected as finalists.
 The Payne Program will pay for travel segments within the United States and for accommodations in Washington.
 Applicants are responsible for arranging and funding international segments of their trip.
 Every year, the program has a number of overseas finalists, and we work closely with them - as we do with all finalists.

-The Program will select finalists by late January and bring them for interviews by mid-February.
-Fellowship offers generally come within a week after the interviews (by the third week of February).
+The Program will select finalists by December and bring them for interviews in January.
+Fellowship offers generally come within a week after the interviews (by late January).

 Applicants are generally applying for graduate school at the same time they are applying for the Payne Fellowship.
 Applicants should be in the process of applying to graduate school but do not have to be accepted.